 - Do bake a test cupcake

-- Do follow the recipe recommended temperature and time
+- Do follow the recipe’s recommended temperature and time

-- Don’t leave the oven door open and close quickly after the toothpick test
+- Don’t leave the oven door open and close it quickly after the toothpick test

-- Don’t overbake the cupcakes – they will continue to cook after removing from the oven
+- Don’t overbake the cupcakes – they will continue to cook after being removed from the oven

 - Don’t start decorating until completely cooled

 Cupcake Baking Troubleshooting: Most Common Mistakes and How to Fix Them

 Sometimes cupcakes require some trial and error and that is perfectly okay.
 These are some of the cupcake problems that I hear about most often.

 Why Are My Cupcakes Flat?